davidtoma11/Database-UNIBUC/README.md

 # Database Project Requirements
 Football Team - check the relational diagram

-"tables and insert" - sql commands
+"tables and insert.txt" - sql commands

 # Contents:
 1. Overview of the Database